petermatts/petermatts/README.md

 [<img src="https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg" width="30"/>](a "GitHub")
 [<img src="https://www.vectorlogo.zone/logos/firebase/firebase-icon.svg" width="30px">](a "Firebase")

-*Some of the above images are difficult to view in darkmode, hover with mouse for more detail*
+*Some of the above displays are difficult to view in darkmode, hover with mouse for more detail*

 <!-- Solodity -->